BabylonJS/OldDocumentationSite/content/How_To/GUI/XmlLoader.md

 ## Creating the Xml Loader

-The scroll viewer base is a rectangle container holding the scroll bars and the viewing area.
+The xml Loader is able to load Babylon GUI layouts directly from xml.
 You create it with

 ```javascript
 var advancedTexture = BABYLON.GUI.AdvancedDynamicTexture.CreateFullscreenUI("UI");